wsong1106/wsong1106/_pages/about.md

   - /about.html
 ---

-Hi, I am a third-year Ph.D. student at the Department of Electrical and Computer Engineering at The University of Texas at Austin, advised by [Joydeep Ghosh](https://www.ece.utexas.edu/people/faculty/joydeep-ghosh) and [Ying Ding](https://yingding.ischool.utexas.edu/), while working closely with [Yifan Peng](https://pengyifan.com/).
+Hi, I am a Ph.D. candidate at the Department of Electrical and Computer Engineering at The University of Texas at Austin, advised by [Joydeep Ghosh](https://www.ece.utexas.edu/people/faculty/joydeep-ghosh) and [Ying Ding](https://yingding.ischool.utexas.edu/), while working closely with [Yifan Peng](https://pengyifan.com/).
 My research interests revolve around Natural Language Processing, Multi-modal Representation Learning.
 Before my Ph.D., I obtained my M.S. in Electrical and Computer Engineering at The University of Texas at Austin in 2021.

 ## Publications
 ### 2023